adityacodes-root/Adityacodes-root/README.md

 ---

 ### 🌟 About Me:
-- 🚀 **Currently working on:** A centralized city management platform, a decentralized ledger project, and a smart environmental gas analyzer.
+- 🚀 **Currently working on:** Building a full-stack project and a personal web portfolio with Threejs.
 - 🎓 **Learning:** Advanced algorithms and data structures, Web3, Web development and embedded systems design.
 - ✨ **Fun fact:** I've traveled to nearly 1/2th of India, and there's still so much more to explore!